sebwert/mcp-browser-use/README.md

 # Run CLI example
 # Create a .env file with your settings or use environment variables
-uv run mcp-browser-cli run-browser-agent "What is the title of example.com?"
+uv run mcp-browser-cli -e .env run-browser-agent "What is the title of example.com?" uv run mcp-browser-cli -e .env run-deep-research "What is the best material for a pan for everyday use on amateur kitchen and dishwasher?"
 ```

 ## Troubleshooting